 Act now to support the Sentinelese

 Survival’s work for the Sentinelese focuses on pressuring India to stop illegal poaching in their waters, and ensuring officials maintain their policy of no contact.
-Your support is vital for the survival of this uncontacted tribe.
+Your support is vital for the survival of this uncontacted people.
 There are lots of ways you can help.

 Join the mailing list